secrierlab/G0-breast-cancer-atlas/README.md

 # How to cite

 Celik, C., Withnell, E., Chu, T., Pan, S., Labbadia, J., & Secrier, M. (2024).
 Balancing tumour proliferation and sustained cell cycle arrest through proteostasis remodelling drives immune niche compartmentalisation in breast cancer.
-[Preprint].
+[Preprint](https://doi.org/10.1101/2025.01.08.632014).

 # Copyright
 This code is free and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY.
 See the GNU General Public License for more details.